opipari/DeepRobWeb/syllabus.md

 Discussions will take place in-person with remote accessibility (synchronous and asynchronous).

 In-person discussions will be held on **Fridays from 4:30-5:30 PM EST in room 1060 FMCRB**.
 Remote access will be available through [Zoom (Meeting ID: 936 5222 5304)](https://umich.zoom.us/j/93652225304){:target="_blank"}.

+## Programming Projects

+You will complete 5 programming [projects](/projects/) over the course of the semester.
+All projects will be implemented using Python, Pytorch and Google Colab.

+## Final Project

+Instead of a final exam at the end of the semester, you will complete a final project working in groups of 1 to 3 students.

+The final project will entail four core deliverables: (1) an in-class paper presentation, (2) reproducing the published results of an existing deep learning paper, (3) extending the chosen paper's methods and (4) documenting your reproduction and extension in a written report.

+The objective of the final project is for you to gain experience with state of the art approaches in deep learning and a sense of how research in the area is conducted.

+## Quizzes

+Throughout the semester, there will be a total of 16 quizzes administered through [gradescope](https://www.gradescope.com/courses/480760){:target="_blank"}.
+These quizzes will be posted before lecture sections throughout the semester.
+Each quiz will consist of 1 or 2 short questions within the scope of previously covered lectures and graded projects.

 ## Grading Policy